mozolevsky/pass-update/README.md

 # mvn-pass-update
-Script for maven passwords update
+Script for maven and .npmrc passwords update
-Encodes password in according with https://maven.apache.org/guides/mini/guide-encryption.html And put new passwords in settings.xml and settings-security.xml Draft version, tested for windows.
+Encodes maven password in accordance with https://maven.apache.org/guides/mini/guide-encryption.html and updates in settings.xml and settings-security.xml Encoder npm _auth string as base64 user:password
+And put in .npmrc
+Draft version, tested for windows.